amejiarosario/amejiarosario.github.io/source/_posts/2018-06-12-Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial.md

 ## Representing graphs

-There are two primary ways of representing graph:
+There are two primary ways of representing a graph:

 1. Adjacency list
 2. Adjacency Matrix